ClickCease Bark Beetle Threats in San Francisco | Arborist Now - Arborist Now

 Bark beetles are small insects, but don’t let their size fool you.

 Bark beetle infestation is easily spotted.
-Bark beetle activity starts on the bark surface and extends to the inner bark of twigs, branches or trunks.
+Bark beetle activity starts on the bark surface and extends to the inner bark of twigs, branches, or trunks.
 A living tree can be killed by the feeding activity of adults and larvae, which damages the phloem in such a way that the tree is girdled.
 The beetles also introduce several species of fungi which invade and infect the wood.
 The first sign of a bark beetle infestation in a tree may be the discoloration of the needles that occurs when fungi block the xylem and prevent water transport to the foliage.

 The following are additional signs that a tree may be infested by bark beetles: